dcollien/FilterHTML/Readme.md

 What this does:
  - Lets you easily define a subset of HTML and it filters out everything else
  - Ensures there's no unicode encoding in attributes (e.g. &amp;#58; or \3A for CSS)
- - Lets you use regular expressions, lists, functions or built-ins as rules/filters
+ - Lets you use regular expressions, lists, function delegates or built-ins as rules/filters
  - Lets you filter or match attributes on tags
  - Lets you filter or match individual CSS styles in style attributes
  - Lets you define allowed classes as a list
- - Has a "url" built-in for checking allowed schemes (e.g. http, https, mailto, ftp)
- - Lets you use your own function delegates to check attributes (if you need tighter control)
  - Lets you specify a filtering function delegate for modifying text between tags (e.g. url auto-linking, emoticon parsing, #tagging, @mentioning, etc.), the output is also HTML filtered
  - Helps to reduce XSS/code injection vulnerabilities
  - Runs server-side in Python (e.g. Flask, Bottle, Django) or Javascript (e.g. Node)